openbridge/embedded-api/README.md

  ]
 }
 ```

+### How do I get profile information associated with a remote identity.
+Openbridge does not store profile tied to remote identities.
+Instead during the creation process we query third-party APIs through our service API based on a product.
+If you need to know what remote identity is tied to a third-party profile.
+The remote identity id can be found in the subscription pipeline record tied to that third-party profile.

 ## API Error Handling Guide
 Proper error handling is essential for ensuring smooth interactions and resolving issues promptly.
 Please look at the following guidelines when handling errors in your application.